-In addition to these 3 cards, I mentioned The Business Platinum® Card from American Express OPEN and the Barclaycard Arrival Plus World Elite Mastercard cards, too.
+In addition to these 3 cards, I mentioned The Business Platinum® Card from American Express and the Barclaycard Arrival Plus World Elite Mastercard cards, too.
 Because they both come with valuable welcome bonuses.

 But she’s not sure the high annual fee on the AMEX Business Platinum card would be worth it for them.
 And although she likes how simple it is to redeem Barclaycard Arrival Plus miles for travel, she doesn’t want to manage too many cards at once.

 That said, she plans to regularly update her credit card strategy to make sure the cards they’re using still make sense.
 And will definitely consider those cards in the future!